PhD Program Overview

 - make a plan for developing skills to meet academic and professional goals; and

-The exam requires the student to prepare a thesis proposal that will be examined by the faculty exam committee.
-The HPM Departmental Preliminary Oral Exam committee consists of a minimum of three faculty members; one must be the student's adviser.
+The exam requires the student to have a thesis proposal that will be used by the faculty exam committee as the vehicle for the examination.
+The DOE examining committee consists of a minimum of three faculty members; one must be the student's adviser.
 A fourth alternative committee member should be identified and may choose to participate in the exam.
-Guidelines for the Departmental Preliminary Oral Exam can be found on the Department's portal page (portal login required).
+Guidelines for the Departmental Preliminary Oral Exam can be found on the Department's Sharepoint portal page (portal login required).

-The exam should be taken at the earliest feasible time, before significant engagement in thesis research and must not take place until after the Departmental Oral Exam has been successfully passed.
-If the student fails the Preliminary Oral Exam and is permitted re-examination, they must be re-examined within one year.
+The exam should be taken at the earliest possible time, before significant engagement in thesis research, and may not take place until after the DOE has been successfully passed.
+If the student fails the POE and is permitted reexamination, they must be reexamined within one year.

 An initial request for an extension of time to sit for the oral exams must be submitted at least two months prior to the start of the 4th year in the program and may not exceed two terms.